debrouwere/draughtsman/README.md

-Draughtsman is an MIT-licensed tool for front-end developers who want a cutting-edge stack while prototyping (like Jade, Stylus and CoffeeScript for you node.js aficionados), but can't be bothered to run all sorts of command-line tools and who don't want to set up an entire project structure simply to test out a few layouts in their favorite CSS alternative.
+Draughtsman is an MIT-licensed tool for front-end developers who want a cutting-edge stack while prototyping (like Jade, Stylus and CoffeeScript for you node.js aficionados, HAML for Rails nuts and the Django template language for Pythonistas), but can't be bothered to run all sorts of command-line tools and who don't want to set up an entire project structure simply to test out a few layouts in their favorite CSS alternative.

-In addition to parsing .styl, .coffee and .jade files, Draughtsman will also search for an eponymous .yml, .txt or .json file and use whatever it finds there to feed dummy data to your template.
+In addition to **precompilation** of .styl, .coffee, .dtl and .jade files, Draughtsman will also search for an eponymous .yml, .txt or .json file and use whatever it finds there to feed **dummy data** to your template.

+What's more, your prototype will **live-update** whenever you change something.
+If you have an HTML prototype loaded in your browser and you change the template, a script or CSS, draughtsman will automatically refresh your browser tab for you.
+(Web Sockets, powerful stuff.)

-As an added convenience, draughtsman comes with recent versions of a couple of very common CSS and Javascript libraries: Twitter Bootstrap, jQuery and underscore.js.
+As an added convenience, draughtsman comes with recent versions of common **CSS and Javascript libraries**: [Twitter Bootstrap](http://twitter.github.com/bootstrap/), [jQuery](http://jquery.com/) and [underscore.js](http://documentcloud.github.com/underscore/).
 These are automagically available underneath your localhost root as `/bootstrap/bootstrap.css`, `/jquery.js` and `/underscore.js`.
 That way, you can prototype on the plane or in a coffee shop with crappy wifi.

 This application is solely intended to facilitate front-end prototyping.
 Once you or your team moves on from sketching, forget about Draughtsman and use a proper dev environment.

-It's only about a 250 lines of code.
+It's less than 500 lines of code.
 Take a look and adapt to your tastes.

 ## An example